cultuurnet/apidocs/projects/uitdatabank/docs/terms.md

 There is no strong hierarchy between the different dimensions: there is only a hierarchical relationship between the first and second dimension.

-The complete categorisation model is available in a JSON format on https://taxonomy.uitdatabank.be/terms.
+The complete categorisation model is available in our [Taxonomy API](https://taxonomy.uitdatabank.be/terms).

 > The categorisation model only applies on events & places.
 There is currently no categorisation model for organizers.